BirjuVachhani/adaptive_theme/README.md

 ## Reset Theme
 `AdaptiveTheme` is smart enough to keep your **default** themes handy that you provided at the time of initialization.
-You can fallback to those default themes in a very easy way.
+You can fall back to those default themes in a very easy way.

 ```dart
 AdaptiveTheme.of(context).reset();
 ```

-This will reset your **theme** as well as **theme mode** to the **initial** values provided at the time of initialization.
+This will reset your theme as well as theme mode to the initial values provided at the time of initialization.

 ## Set Default Theme

-`AdaptiveTheme` persists theme mode changes across app restarts and uses the default themes to set theme modes(light/dark) on.
-You can change this behavior if you want to set a different theme as default theme other then the one provided at the time of initialization.
+`AdaptiveTheme` persists theme mode changes across app restarts and uses the default themes to set theme modes (light/dark) on.
+You can change this behavior if you want to set a different theme as the default theme other than the one provided at the time of initialization.

-This comes handy when you're fetching themes remotely on app starts and setting theme as current theme.
+This comes in handy when you're fetching themes remotely on app starts and the setting theme as the current theme.

-Doing so is quit easy.
-You would set a new theme normally as you do by calling `setTheme` method but this time, with a flag `isDefault` set to true.
+Doing so is quite easy.
+You would set a new theme normally as you do by calling `setTheme` method but this time, with a flag isDefault set to true.

 > This is only useful when you might want to reset to default theme at some point.